lectron/kosmos/README.md

 - player (table)
   - List all players online with their current server IP and port
   - For teleporting player to player correctly
+  - IP and port columns will use Spigot's server.properties' server-ip and server-port values

 | uuid  | ip | port |
 | --- | --- | ----- |